Sign up. Buy now. Learn more.

 When you promise to give users free videos, do that.
 Stick to your promise and your conversion rate will be high.

-When writing your call-to-action, you should find a way to integrate these 5 persuasive words:
+When writing your call to action, you should find a way to integrate these persuasive words:

-On the KISSmetrics blog, we understand the impact of using persuasive words to convince users to join our email list.
-Take a look at our pop-up box:
+On the KISSmetrics blog, we understood the impact of using persuasive words to convince users to join our email campaign.
+Take a look at our former pop-up box:

 Tactic #5: Aggravate the Problem, Then Offer the Solution